RobertPakko/typed-daisy/README.md

-This is the read-me for the typed-daisy package.
+This is the read-me for the typed-daisy repository.
 It is still being worked on.